-There are tons of ways to monetize a business and even though you’re starting an online business per this guide, you can still incorporate some traditional monetization strategies.
+There are tons of ways to monetize a website and even though you’re starting an online business per this guide, you can still incorporate some traditional monetization strategies.

 Here’s a solid list of options for monetizing.
 It’s not a complete list by any means but it’s a suitable starting point: